Doctor's Assessment Included

 Every result includes a professional assessment from a BIG-registered doctor.
 For treatment decisions, discuss your results with your GP.

-A Rubella IgG test detects IgG antibodies against the rubella virus in your blood.
-The presence of IgG antibodies typically indicates immunity to rubella through past infection or successful vaccination.
+A rubella virus antibody IgG test detects IgG antibodies against the rubella virus in your blood.
+The presence of these rubella antibodies usually indicates immunity, either from a past rubella virus infection or from successful vaccination.
+Unlike an IgM test, which can suggest a recent infection, an IgG test points to longer-term immune protection.

 What It Measures